 Renting out your home with Airbnb or other holiday lettings websites can be a great way to help you cover your mortgage and even to pay it off sooner, but it is not for everyone and it’s important to look into local rules and restrictions involved.

 You might be considering letting your whole home when you go away on holiday yourself in order to cover your travel costs or maybe just letting out a spare room in your property while you are living there.

-When platforms like Airbnb work at their best, you can end up making new friends from around the world as well as making cash.
+When platforms like Airbnb work at their best, you can end up making new friends from around the world as well as making money.
 However, there are inevitably horror stories of guests who have caused thousands of pounds in damage.